 Before taking the bench, Judge Amamilo spent 12 years at the Thurston County Office of Public Defense, rising to management leadership and representing adults and children in Superior, Municipal, and Tribal courts.
 She knows what it means to fight for people who have no one else in their corner.
 Her 23 years of legal practice have given her a firsthand understanding of how the justice system works, and where it falls short.

-Judge Amamilo also served 25 years in U.S. Army military intelligence, retiring as a Chief Warrant Officer.
+Judge Amamilo also served over 25 years in U.S. Army military intelligence, retiring as a Chief Warrant Officer.
 As a Certified Intelligence Oversight Officer, she produced careful written analysis under demanding, time-critical conditions—the same kind of disciplined reasoning the Supreme Court demands.
 She has called Washington home since being stationed here from Germany at the end of her active service in 1992.

 She earned her bachelor’s degree in adult education from Southern Illinois University, a master’s in business administration from Saint Martin’s College, and her J.D. from Seattle University School of Law.